Black rhinoceros: Description

-An adult black rhinoceros stands 132–180 cm high at the shoulder and is 2.8–3.75 m in length.
-An adult typically weighs from 800 to 1400 kg, however unusually large male specimens have been reported at up to 2896 kg.
+An adult black rhinoceros stands 1.32–1.8 m high at the shoulder and is 2.8–3.75 m in length.
+An adult typically weighs from 800 to 1400 kg, however unusually large male specimens have been reported at up to 2.9 t.
 The cows are smaller than the bulls.
 Two horns on the skull are made of keratin with the larger front horn typically 50 cm long, exceptionally up to 135.9 cm.

 The longest known black rhinoceros horn measured nearly 1.5 m in length.
 Sometimes a third, smaller horn may develop.
 These horns are used for defense, intimidation, and digging up roots and breaking branches during feeding.
 The black rhino is smaller than the white rhino and close in size to the Javan rhino of Indonesia.
 It has a pointed and prehensile upper lip, which it uses to grasp leaves and twigs when feeding, whereas the white rhinoceros has square lips used for eating grass.
 The black rhinoceros can also be distinguished from the white rhinoceros by its size, smaller skull, and ears; and by the position of the head, which is held higher than the white rhinoceros, since the black rhinoceros is a browser and not a grazer.